*Last updated 06/17/2020

-Habitat for Humanity Restore sells new, used, and surplus merchandise at prices 50-70% less than their retail cost.
+Habitat for Humanity ReStore sells new, used, and surplus merchandise at prices 50-70% less than their retail cost.
 And everyone is welcome to shop, donate, or volunteer at their locations!
 The ReStores are independently owned and operated by local HfH organizations.
-So all proceeds are used to help build strength, stability, self-reliance, and shelter within the Omaha Metro!
+All proceeds are used to help build strength, stability, self-reliance, and shelter within the Omaha Metro!
+If you’re outside the metro area, you can search the national database for the nearest Habitat location.

 Where to go: